Our amazing staff - click on their picture to learn more!

 Personally, dogs, cats and horses have always been a big part of my life.
 I've been passionate about animals since I was a little girl.
 Even as a child, I loved midwifing for mother dogs whelming pups.

 Early in my chiropractic career, I was drawn to animal treatment.
 Ten years after my original chiropractic training, I completed my animal training at American Veterinary Chiropractic College in Illinois.
 I left my traditional office-based practice to work in stables, barns, homes and health offices.

 This rewarding work helped me balance a lifestyle of homeschooling my children and working out of home.
 I first practiced in the Lower Mainland, then Vernon, where I had a small hobby farm, and now in urban Kelowna.
 Recently, I returned to human practice, and find the combination of human and animal work very rewarding.

 I am passionate about proactive health, and living a balanced lifestyle.
 Our family frequents the slopes at Silver Star and I am a dedicated master swimmer.
-Each day, you can find my Staffordshire terrier, my bulldog and I hiking the hillsides and creek valleys of our beautiful Okanagan valley.
+Each day, you can find my dogs and I hiking the hillsides and creek valleys of our beautiful Okanagan valley.

 My family is very involved in Swaziland, where I run a development charity called Swazikids.
 We are also very involved in the local adoption community.

 I have a special place in my heart for animals, so naturally I was drawn to a career that involves spending my time helping them.
 When I was younger I was always coming home with some kind of creature that needed a helping hand and a loving home.